Assistant professor at the University of Amsterdam

-I am interested in speciation and in the evolutionary forces governing diversity in the animal kingdom.
-The diversity of life on earth is not only fascinating, it is also central to our existence.
+Research in my lab is directed towards understanding the evolutionary forces that shape the fascinating diversity of life on Earth.
+The many different life forms around us are not only fascinating, our interactions with non-human life is also central to our existence.
 Diversity between species maintained by barriers to gene flow is important to local biological communities.
 Diversity within species is the source of variation needed for new species to evolve and for existing species to cope with inevitable changes in their environment.
 Diversity is the result of complex eco-evolutionary interactions between organisms and their biotic and abiotic environment, between females and males, and between hosts and their symbionts.
-I study invertebrate species using behavioral, quantitative genetic, and genomic approaches to understand the forces that drive the speciation and how they interact to shape biological diversity.
-Below is a brief summary of my research vignettes.
+We study invertebrate species using behavioral, quantitative genetic, and genomic approaches to understand the forces that drive the speciation and how they interact to shape biological diversity.
+Below is a brief summary of the different research topics in our lab.

 An emerging insight is that the ecology and evolution of many multicellular eukaryotes is determined in part by the microbiota that live inside their cells and in their intestinal tract.
-I am particularly interested in the contribution of microbial communities to adaptation and speciation in their hosts and vice versa.
-I therefore study the co-evolution (or lack thereof) between host and microbes in the sexually isolated but ecologically cryptic Laupala crickets and in experimental evolution lines of the nematode C. elegans.
+We are particularly interested in the contribution of microbial communities to adaptation and speciation in their hosts and vice versa.
+We therefore study the co-evolution (or lack thereof) between host and microbes across diverse study systems, including the sexually isolated but ecologically cryptic Laupala crickets and in experimental evolution lines of the nematode C. elegans.

-I am currently appointed as a research fellow in the recently established Origins Center , which is one of the NWA routes .
-In this ambitious multidisciplinary research center, we try to answer fundamental questions about the origin of life on earth and in the universe combining insights from chemistry, (astro)physics, and biology.
+I am associated with the recently established Origins Center, which is one of the Nationale Wetenschaps Agenda routes .
+In this multidisciplinary research center, we try to answer fundamental questions about the origin of life on earth and in the universe combining insights from chemistry, (astro)physics, and biology.
 I am part of a team of evolutionary biologists that works on the predictability of evolution.
 Specifically, we have evolved the nematode Caenorhabditis elegans for 15 generations on a novel food source.
 This evolutionary experiment has been repeated many times across seven participating labs in The Netherlands.
 Using the data on the changes in fitness, morphology, and genetics through time, we are probing the predictability of evolution and also keep track of several environmental factors that may influence the extent to which we can predict evolutionary responses.

 The genetic basis of pheromone communication in noctuid moths